lmitlaender/Bachelor_SPICEnet_SOM_Neuron_SNN/Direct Training Attempts/README.md

 Lastly, in snntorch_regression_3_* we utilise 3 variable values in the dataset, standard deviation, mean and the input x and a mix of Leaky and Recurrent Leaky Neurons in the architecture.
 This is also where the final graphs for the thesis were taken from.

 All notebooks ending in input_output_constant utilise a constant expected target averaged after some setteling time and a constant input.
-The constant target is inspired by the following paper using constant expected outputs for their use case and then only counting the resulting membrane potential after some time.
+The setteling time is inspired by the following paper only counting the resulting membrane potential after some time.
+The constant expected target is a result of a mistaken understanding of the author where we at first understood the paper to have a constant expected target, this however is wrong and it has a moving target over time steps representing the changes in angular velocity, however as it still works well it is a nice finding.

 [M. Gehrig, S. B. Shrestha, D. Mouritzen and D. Scaramuzza, "Event-Based Angular Velocity Regression with Spiking Networks," 2020 IEEE International Conference on Robotics and Automation (ICRA), Paris, France, 2020, pp. 4195-4202, doi: 10.1109/ICRA40945.2020.9197133](https://doi.org/10.1109/ICRA40945.2020.9197133)